Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Usual mode of transport

-• Distance traveled and commuting frequency
+• Distance travelled and commuting frequency

 • Start and end times

-2. The impact of those commutes
+2. What impact those journeys have

-This is where technical complexity comes in.
-It’s not just about collecting data, but applying the correct emission factors and consistent methodologies.
-This is often where organizations lose precision or comparability.
+This is where technical complexity comes in: it is not just about gathering data, but about applying consistent methodologies.
+It is the point where many organisations lose precision or comparability.

-3. What viable alternatives exist
+3. What alternatives exist and are viable

 4. How improvement will be measured